Macrometacorp/docs/docs/cep/quickstart.md

 | *Analyze* | Analyze data to identify interesting patterns and extract information. |
 | *Act* | Take actions based on the findings.
 For example, running simple code, calling an external service, or triggering a complex integration. |
 | *Integrate* | Provide processed data for consumer consumption. |

-If you are new to Macrometa GDN, start by reading the [essentials](../essentials/overview.md) of Macrometa GDN.

 ![GDN Essentials](/img/gdn-cep-overview.png)